Bristol True Wage: a high-skill city economy with one of the UK’s shortest commutes

 Bristol True Wage by office days — 2026/27

-The table below models the true-wage impact of office frequency for a Bristol salary of £40,000 gross, using the 22-minute average one-way commute and an estimated weekly transport cost of £18 (a mid-range figure for Bristol bus or fuel).
+The table below models the true-wage impact of office days for a Bristol salary of £40,000 gross, using the 22-minute average one-way commute and an estimated £18 cost per office day for travel, fuel, parking or other commute costs.
 Net pay uses 2026/27 tax and NI rates.
-Real hourly rate assumes a 37.5-hour contracted week plus commute time on office days.
+The model assumes a 37.5-hour contracted week, 46 working weeks per year, commute time added only on office days and no pension, student loan or childcare deductions.

 | Office days per week | Weekly commute hours | Annual transport cost | Effective hourly rate | vs full-time office |